 • The three subpopulations of West Greenland are shared with Canada, and all three are harvested in both countries.
-Satellite telemetry studies conducted jointly by Canada and Greenland during the 1990s have indicated that the areas of Kane Basin (KB), Baffin Bay (BB) and Davis Strait (DS) harbour three groups of polar bears that should be managed separately (Taylor et al. 2001, Lunn et al. 2002, Aars et al. 2006).
-Genetic studies involving nuclear markers have revealed that DS and BB differ genetically whereas no difference was found between BB and KB suggesting a source-sink relationship between these two units (i.e. the larger BB subpopulation probably supplying KB with bears) (Paetkau et al. 1999, Aars et al. 2006).
+Satellite telemetry studies conducted jointly by Canada and Greenland during the 1990s have indicated that the areas of Kane Basin (KB), Baffin Bay (BB) and Davis Strait (DS) harbour three groups of polar bears that should be managed separately.
+Genetic studies involving nuclear markers have revealed that DS and BB differ genetically whereas no difference was found between BB and KB suggesting a source-sink relationship between these two units (i.e. the larger BB subpopulation probably supplying KB with bears).